replicatedhq/replicated-docs/docs/templates/procedure.md

 ## Next step​

-Describe and link to the next step in the process.
+Describe and link to the next task or procedure in the process.

 ## Additional resources​